 Review your RRSP contributions for 2021.
 To maximize your 2021 RRSP deduction you will need to determine how much you should contribute before the February 28, 2022 deadline.

-If you don't know your 2020 contribution limit, talk to your chartered professional accountant or call Canada Revenue Agency's help line (1-800-959-8281).
-CRA has an online service called My Account for checking your RRSP limit, instalments made in the year, and other items.
+If you don't know your 2021 contribution limit, talk to your Chartered Professional Accountant or call Canada Revenue Agency's (CRA) help line (1-800-959-8281).
+CRA has an online service called My Account for checking your RRSP limit, instalments made in the year and other items.
 To use this service click on the My Account link.
-Your 2020 contribution limit should also be on your 2019 Notice of Assessment.
+Your 2021 contribution limit should also be on your 2020 Notice of Assessment.

 The earlier in the year the contributions are made, the higher the compound growth in your RRSP will be and that means more investment income is sheltered within the RRSP.
 The 2021 maximum RRSP contribution is $27,830.